DevOps vs. Agile

 Agile development is a delivery approach that relates to lean manufacturing.
-The fundamentals of agile centre around creating a working prototype or build amidst the realities of changing needs and requirements.
-Bridging the gap between the development team and the end-user, adaptability is a core attribute of agile, giving precedence to the needs of users and stakeholders over rigid plans.
+Furthermore, it centres around creating a working prototype or building amidst the realities of changing needs and requirements.
+Moreover, adaptability is a core attribute of agile, bridging the gap between the development team and the end-user, giving precedence to the needs of users and stakeholders over rigid plans.

 Agile philosophy and focus

-The fail-fast mindset of agile centres around adaptability and keeping pace with customer needs and expectations.
-Features are described as user stories, placing the focus on the individual user, what they need and why.
+The fail-fast mindset centres around adaptability and keeping pace with customer needs and expectations.
+Features are described as user stories, focusing on the individual user, what they need and why.

-Agile development is specific to the development team, its productivity and its progress towards completing the project at hand.
-Development is completed in incremental sprints, and software delivery, deployment or ongoing maintenance of each release is managed by different teams
+Agile development is specific to the development team, its productivity and progress towards completing the project.
+Moreover, growth ends in incremental sprints, and different teams manage each release’s software delivery, deployment or ongoing maintenance.

 - Lean development